The Perfect Chocolate Chip Cookie

 Scoop #4: 4.7 oz

-The differences are in how hard I scooped the flour.
+The differences are in how hard I scooped it.
 I used a heavy hand in #3, and scooped lightly in #2.
-There was almost a full ounce difference in flour between the two.
-This will make of break your cookies.
+There was almost a full ounce difference between the two.
+These differences can greatly effect how your cookies turn out.

 Don't worry if they don't turn out.
 Write down exactly what you did and decide what you need to change the next time.
 Try it again soon so it is fresh in your memory.